chuckabox/imc-prosperity-4/readme.md

 - After running some quick tests, we found that we were making more just market making and taking on kelp than using Olivia's signal, so we left our Kelp trading alone.

 - For Squid Ink, we decided to market make and take with maximum position sizing until Olivia's signal, and then just follow it for the rest of the day.

 - Croissants was slightly more complicated because we were using it as a hedge in our basket trades.
-We estimated that we were making ~30k per day by doing statistical arbitrage on the basket premiums.
-Because we had a true signal on croissants, Chris reasoned that we shouldn't take trades on baskets in the opposite direction of Olivia's signal, as the price of Croissants accounted for ~50% of the price of the basket.
+Because we had a true signal on croissants, Chris reasoned that we shouldn't take trades on baskets in the opposite direction of Olivia's signal, as the price of Croissants accounted for ~50% of the price of the baskets.

 - Building off this, we decided to YOLO into Croissants.
 Our maximum position size for Croissants was 250, but if we went long on both baskets, we could effectively be long 1050 Croissants.
-We estimated that on a bad trading day for this signal, the difference between the high and low on Croissants is 40 seashells, so a lower bound on our croissants PNL was 40 * our position size.
+We estimated that on a bad trading day for this signal, the difference between the high and low on Croissants is 40 seashells, so a lower bound on our croissants PNL was 40x our position size.
 Going long an extra 800 Croissants on this bad day will give us an extra 32k Seashells.

 - Our statistical basket arbitrage was hitting 50k on it's best days, while YOLOing croissaints on Olivia's signal was getting up to 120k on its best day (difference of about ~120 between the high and low).
 We decided this was the best idea.
-Convinient that it was also very simple to implement.
+Convenient that it was also very simple to implement.

 - We hedged the baskets by going opposite on Jams and Djembes, as the movement of the basket was still about 50% correlated with these products.
 Our final position ended up being exposed to 30 Jams due to position limits.
 By taking on the extra 30 jams, we were able to go long another 60 croissants.
 We found that Jams would move on average 50 on their most volatile day, so the upside of the 60 Croissants was higher than the potential downside on Jams leading us to believe that this was a risk worth taking.

-- We also realized we were exposed to the premium of the basket, and that in a near worst-case scenario, we could lose up to 300 seashells per basket we were holding if we bought at the top of premium then sold at the bottom or vice versa, meaning a total potential loss of up to 45,000 seashells due to premium movement agaisnt us while in our trade.
+- We also realized we were exposed to the premium of the basket, and that in a near worst-case scenario, we could lose up to 300 seashells per basket we were holding if we bought at the top of premium then sold at the bottom or vice versa, meaning a total potential loss of up to 45,000 seashells due to premium movement against us while in our trade.
 We could not think of a way to reduce this risk.

-- Chris found that with 90% confidence the difference in basket 2 premiums from one timestep to the next was stationary, and with 95% confidence for basket 1, so we reasoned that its a coinflip that premium will move agaisnt us, and the probability of us buying right as the series is mean reverting is incredibly low (assuming Olivia's signal is not correlated with the top/bottom of premiums).
+- Chris found that with 90% confidence the difference in basket 2 premiums from one timestep to the next was stationary, and with 95% confidence for basket 1, so we reasoned that it's a coinflip that premium will move agaisnt us, and the probability of us buying right as the series is mean reverting is incredibly low (assuming Olivia's signal is not correlated with the top/bottom of premiums, something that in hindsight we should have tested for).
 Because of this, we reasoned that our potential loss is most likely not 45,000 and more realistically 20,000 at most, and that in expectation our loss is 0.
 Based on this line of reasoning, we ultimately decided that this risk was worth taking.

 - One final optimization Chris made was that while waiting for Olivia's signal, we would market make and take on both picnic baskets since they both had large spreads.
-This made us an 10k seashells per day depending on how long we had to wait before Olivia's signal.
+This made us up to an extra 10k seashells per day depending on how long we had to wait before Olivia's signal.

 <h3>Manual</h3>